drevops/vortex/.drevops/docs/content/workflows/variables.md

 ### `DREVOPS_TASK_SSH_FINGERPRINT`

-SSH key fingerprint used to connect to remote.
+SSH key fingerprint used to connect to a remote.

-If not used, the currently loaded default SSH key (the key used for code<br />checkout) will be used or deployment will fail with an error if the default<br />SSH key is not loaded.<br />In most cases, the default SSH key does not work (because it is a read-only<br />key used by CircleCI to checkout code from git), so you should add another<br />deployment key.

 Default value: `UNDEFINED`